27 Mutton Chop Sideburns for the Boldest Look Possible

 Suitable Face Shapes

-Mutton chops are defined by two things: the sideburns and the mustache.
-Miss either one and you’re not really in the game.
+Mutton chops are defined by one thing: bold sideburns grown down along the jaw, with the chin and upper lip shaved.
+Add a connected mustache and you’ve got friendly mutton chops.
 Face shapes like Oblong and inverted Triangle are the best fits for this style.

 Oblong inverted triangle face shape diagram